 Adam Smith was not a laissez-faire anarchist.
 Rather he prescribed limited government and trust in the actions of the enlightened self-interest of individuals rather over the government to guide the market to equilibrium.

-Government should limit its activities to administer justice, enforcing private property rights, and defending the nation against aggression.
+The government should limit its activities to administer justice, enforcing private property rights, and defending the nation against aggression.

 Three main roles of government in Adam Smith: